emberjs/rfcs/text/0779-first-class-component-templates.md

     }
     ```

-    The problem here is that this requires re-running both the template precompilation step *and* the creation of the template-only empty backing instance which has `null` for `this`.
-Re-doing the template precompilation will *work*, but it is expensive and slow.
+    The problem here is that this requires re-running both the creation of the template-only empty backing instance which has `null` for `this`, and the association between the two.
+(Normally the template precompilation also happens during the buidl, which eliminates some but not all of the apparent cost here.
+Re-doing the template precompilation will *work*, but it is expensive and slow, so we do it during build.)

     In this scenario, users can accomplish the same thing by manually hoisting the component definitions to module scope: